 Tomorrow I will go to the station.

 Both sentences are grammatically correct, but be careful!
 There is a difference in meaning.
-If you remember back to the differences between using the present to talk about the future tense and the future tense, you will remember that the going to future is used for definite events that will in the near future.
+If you remember back to the differences between using the present to talk about the future tense and the future tense, you will remember that “going to” is used for definite events that will occur in the near future.
 I am going to the station means that you have a set plan that you have arranged.
-I will go to the station means that something about it not certain, for example, it hasn’t been planned.
+I will go to the station means that something about it is not certain, i.e. there are no asset plans.

-In short, the going to future is for things with prior planning or for set plans in the future.
+In short, “going to” is for things with prior planning or for set plans in the future.
 The will and shall futures are used for spontaneous decisions, offers, threats, refusals and promises.

 Are there any fields where you can interchange will/shall and going to and have them mean the same thing?
-Yes there is!
+Yes, there are!
 Both can be used for predictions, such as in the following sentences:

 Tomorrow it will rain.

 Here we see that someone is making the prediction that it is going to rain.
 In this case, both sentences mean the same thing.
 A native speaker might subconsciously use ‘will’ to mean that it is less likely to happen (or they are less sure) and the ‘going to’ to mean it is more likely (or more sure that it will rain) but this may also not be the case.